tomazb/linux-desktop-migration-tool/README.md

 ### Why is it not a desktop app?
 I'd love it to be a desktop app, but I also would like it to be a nice app - polished, written in a modern toolkit...
 And I don't have time and skills for that.
 A shell script is great to quickly prototype and it's also easy to build your own solution on.

+### What desktop environments does it support?
+I primarily target GNOME since it's the desktop environment in Silverblue, but most operations are desktop environment agnostic if there is anything GNOME specific, it will be skipped if not available.
+I'm open to contributions that will add support for other desktop environments, but I will not work on it myself since I have very little experience with them.

+### Is there going to be support for snap or appimage applications?
+I'm open to contributions, but I will not work on it myself since I don't use those formats myself and thus have little experience with them.